GeorgevichAgiamoh/FCT-DQA-Frontend2/README.md

-The menus for each section is insede the menu folder Each folder is named to the corresponding module/section
+The menus for each section is inside the menu folder Each folder is named to the corresponding module/section